 Epiphone, as you probably know, is owned by the legendary guitar manufacturer Gibson.
 Up until that purchase though, it was Gibson’s main rival.
 Originally known for its mandolins and archtops, it eventually changed into producing affordable alternatives to its parent company’s models, such as the Les Paul.
 These designs were quite successful, and many artists, including top musicians such as Paul McCartney, George Harrison, and John Lennon from The Beatles, The Edge from U2, and jazz guitarist Joe Pass, preferred them to the more expensive guitars made by Gibson.
 Even now, contemporary artists such as Gary Clark Jr and Matt Heafy of Trivium rock out with their Epi models on stage.
 On a much smaller scale, my Joe Pass Emperor model has accompanied me on countless hours of practice and gigging during my university days.

-I had the chance to test drive an affordable entry model recently: the Les Paul Limited Edition Special I. These will soon be available online at Best Buy.
-I’ve received three guitars in different finishes, and I’ve filmed a video of my impressions and showcasing their tone (in different settings) and versatility.
+I had the chance to test drive an affordable entry model recently: the Les Paul Limited Edition Special I. I’ve received three guitars in different finishes, and I’ve filmed a video of my impressions and showcasing their tone (in different settings) and versatility.

 The spirit of the Les Paul